 First value is the program and second value is the electronic structure level employed to optimize the TSs at the low-level stage.
-This keyword is employed if you want to use g09 (which is the only ab initio program interfaced with amk) for the low-level TS optimizations, as shown in the example below but take into account that it is very CPU-time consuming.
+This keyword is employed if you want to use g09/g16 for the low-level TS optimizations, as shown in the example below but take into account that it is very CPU-time consuming.
 Besides the TSs, the starting minimum in name.xyz is also optimized at this level of theory.